Two dream homes? Now, that’s what we call living the dream.

 In the end, there wasn’t an inch they didn’t touch.
-Working with RKA Construction, they turned a “classic house with great bones” into a family home with plenty of living space and a great flow.
+Working with RKA Construction and David Anderson Architect, they turned a “classic house with great bones” into a family home with plenty of living space and a great flow.
 “The house was well-maintained but not updated in the least,” says Ryan Anderson of RKA.
 “It really needed a full-scale update.
 The Spinosas needed more living space and they needed more bedroom space.”

 To make that happen, the RKA team turned an existing screened porch into a living area that opens to the kitchen and breakfast room.
 “That gave them a really nice everyday space to live in,” Ryan says.
 Upstairs, unfinished attic space became two additional bedrooms and a bathroom.
 “That required relocating the staircase, so that was a pretty major structural change to the house,” he adds.